Azure-Samples/azure-sql-db-serverless-geospatial-stream-analytics/README.md

 The GTFS Realtime feed will give you data with some values that needs to be decoded like, for example, the `RouteId`.
 In order to transform such Id into something meaningful, like the Route name (eg. 221 Education Hill - Crossroads - Eastgate).

+In an existing Azure SQL database, run the `./sql/00-create-obejcts.sql` script to create needed tables.

 You can download the static data zip file from here [King County Metro GTFS Feed Zip File](https://kingcounty.gov/depts/transportation/metro/travel-options/bus/app-center/developer-resources.aspx) and then you can import it into the `dbo.Routes` table using the Import capabilities of [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/relational-databases/import-export/import-flat-file-wizard), [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/extensions/sql-server-import-extension) or just using BULK LOAD as in script `./sql/01-import-csv.sql`

 ## Deploy on Azure